 - Improve airflow, assisting in maintaining a cool mattress

 The phrase “box spring” implies the old-fashioned design using genuine springs (or those metal patterns in inexpensive products) with a metal or wooden frame surrounding them.
+A wooden frame is preferred in traditional box springs covered in cloth with springs in the middle.

 How To Choose A Box Spring?
 6 Things To Consider